yhat/rodeo/README.md

   - [ ] linux
     - [ ] ubuntu
     - [ ] fedora/redhat
+- [ ] option pane on the icon at the bottom of the screen
 - [x] alert if Rodeo is configured incorrectly
 - [x] implement "restart session"
 - [x] shortcut for new editor